 The Chapel of St. Joseph

 In 2010 a gift was given for the construction of a special chapel in honor of St. Joseph.
-The original shrine of St. Joseph in the rear east entry of the church was re-built as the centerpiece of the new chapel, located west of the baptismal font, opposite the east side entry and loggia.
-The chapel houses several stunning pieces of art, in addition to the wood carved statue of St. Joseph.
+The original shrine of St. Joseph in the rear east entry of the church was rebuilt as the centerpiece of the new chapel, located west of the baptismal font, opposite the east side entry and loggia.
+The chapel houses several stunning pieces of art, in addition to the wood-carved statue of St. Joseph.
 In recognition of the fact that the parish straddles two “sainted” neighborhoods of San Marco and St. Nicholas, these saints stand to the left and right of the entry into St. Joseph’s Chapel.
 To the left is St. Nicholas, Archbishop of Myra, the patron saint of Christmas and of children.
-The hand carved the statue of the gentle saint was carved by Pima in northern Italy.
+The hand-carved statue of the gentle saint was carved by Pima in northern Italy.
 St. Nicholas attended the Council of Nicea which gave the church its creed.

 The chapel altar was made by Bruce Eaker.
 The antependium at the face of the altar depicts (from left to right) the Greek Icons of St, Nicholas, the Nativity of the Lord and St. Mark.
 On the wall of the chapel stands the Ambry which houses the Holy Oils: of the Sick, the Catechumens, and the Sacred Chrism.